Follow a manual added link

 Thoughts, Theory, and Psychology of Presentation

-My high school wrestling coach, Coach Dale Ketelsen, only gave one piece of advice for when you step on the mat: wrestle.
-For the next two minutes, and for every other round in a six minute match, do nothing but wrestle.
+My high school wrestling coach, Coach Dale Ketelsen, only gave one piece of advice for when you step on the mat: just wrestle.
+For the next two minutes, and for every other round in a six minute match, do nothing else but wrestle.

 Stage Presence